 Recordkeeping is the key to success of the Visa program.
 Monthly statements are mailed to each cardholder, with a master statement mailed to Finance for payment to the bank.
 Each department has an assigned coordinator who is responsible for making sure that all receipts are turned in.
-That individual is also responsible for coding transactions on the bank's websiteeach week in the accounting software after Finance uploads the transaction file from the bank.
+That individual is also responsible for coding transactions each week in the accounting software after Finance uploads the transaction file from the bank.
 Although each department may establish its own general policy for how the month's charges are submitted to Finance, there are a few common requirements.

-- Each transaction must be verified by an original receipt showing what was purchased and when. - Each cardholder must sign and date his/her statement or an attached logsheet of all transactions on the statement indicating that it is correct. - Each department head must review the statements and sign and date the master listing indicating that he or she has done somust approve all Visa transactions via work flow in the accounting software. - Receipts and statements must be submitted timely so that the coordinators can forward the signed department transaction listing to Finance for payment by the due date.
-Statements cycle on the first business day of the month and payment is due 25 days later, so that normally means that everything must be completed by the 15th to get the bank's payment into Accounts Payable in time to mail the check to the bankpayment processed before the due date of the 26th.
+- Each transaction must be verified by an original receipt showing what was purchased and when.
+Copies of the detailed receipts must be attached to the electronic transaction in the accounting software for review by the Finance department. - Each cardholder must sign and date his/her statement or an attached log sheet of all transactions on the statement indicating that it is correct. - Each transaction must be entered in the accounting software with a full description and comments to allow for better identification in account inquiry without users having to pull up the attached image of the receipt. - Each department head must review the statements and must approve all Visa transactions via work flow in the accounting software. - A final review of all transactions will be performed by the Financial Analyst and/or the Accountant the Finance department to verify budget availability, account coding, and description. - Receipts and statements must be submitted timely so that the coordinators can forward the signed department transaction listing to Finance for payment by the due date.
+Statements cycle on the first business day of the month and payment is due 25 days later, so that normally means that everything must be completed by the 15th to get payment processed before the due date of the 26th.

 Each department is responsible for keeping track of all purchases on the Visa cards in relation to budget.
-Purchases on the Visa cards are not entered encumbered into the accounting system and subtracted from available budget until all approvals have been completed in the accounting system, and do not show up as paid until all departments have turned in their transactions on or around the 15th of the following month and Finance can post the payment to the bank.; therefore, it may be as long as six weeks before a purchase shows up completely in the general ledger.
+Purchases on the Visa cards are not encumbered and subtracted from available budget until all approvals have been completed in the accounting system, and do not show up as paid until all departments have turned in their transactions on or around the 15th of the following month and Finance can post the payment to the bank.
+It may be as long as six weeks before a purchase shows up completely in the general ledger.
 To avoid going over budget, no purchases should be made without approval from the department or division head responsible for the budget.
+Transactions over budget will need to be funded before approval by Finance.
+Repeated violations of budget on card transactions may result in losssuspentsion of card privileges. for the department in question.

-VIII.X.
+IX.
 ACCOUNTS PAYABLE SYSTEM